AdrianKubica/rest_api_rec/docs/source/integration_test.rst

 Production ready flow configuration cooperate with:
     - Github,
     - TravisCI which looks for new commits pushed to Github repository,
-    - integration tests, if passed then docker builds images and push them to http://hub.docker/com.
+    - integration tests, if passed then TravisCI builds images and push them to http://hub.docker/com.